-Operating supplies and expenses decreased \$18.2 million in the first quarter of 2015 as compared to the same prior-year period.
+Operating supplies and expenses decreased \$16.5 million and \$34.8 million in the second quarter and first half of 2015, respectively, as compared to the same prior-year periods.
 Diesel fuel, excluding fuel taxes, represents the largest component of operating supplies and expenses, and its cost can vary based on both average cost per gallon and consumption.
-Our diesel fuel costs decreased primarily due to a 34.6% decrease in our average cost per gallon during the first quarter of 2015 as compared to the same period of 2014.
+Our diesel fuel costs decreased primarily due to decreases of 31.1% and 32.8% in our average cost per gallon during the second quarter and first half of 2015, respectively.
 We do not use diesel fuel hedging instruments and are therefore subject to market price fluctuations.
-Our total miles increased 15.3% in the first quarter of 2015 as compared to the first quarter of 2014, while our gallons consumed only increased 12.8% during the same period.
-Our consumption trends continued to improve due to certain operational initiatives to increase our average miles per gallon as well as the increased use of newer, more fuel-efficient equipment.
-Other operating supplies and expenses, excluding diesel fuel, remained relatively consistent as a percent of revenue between the periods compared.
+Our total miles increased 13.5% and 14.3% in the second quarter and first half of 2015, respectively, while our gallons consumed only increased 10.5% and 11.6% during those same periods.
+Our consumption trends continued to improve due to certain operational initiatives to increase our average miles per gallon and the increased use of newer, more fuel-efficient equipment.
+Other operating supplies and expenses remained relatively consistent as a percent of revenue between the periods compared.

-Depreciation and amortization expense increased \$4.7 million as compared to the first quarter of 2014 primarily due to the execution of our 2014 and 2015 capital expenditure plans.
-Our capital expenditure plan for 2015 is higher than expenditures in 2014, and consequently we expect depreciation costs to increase in future periods.
-While our investments can increase our short-term costs, we believe these investments are necessary to support our growth initiatives.
+Depreciation and amortization increased \$4.7 million and \$9.3 million, as compared to the second quarter and first half of 2014, primarily due to the assets acquired as part of our 2014 and 2015 capital expenditure plans.
+Our anticipated capital expenditures for 2015 are higher than our capital expenditures were in 2014 primarily to support our growth.
+As a result, we expect depreciation costs to increase in future periods.
+While our investments in real estate, equipment and technology can increase our costs, we believe these investments are necessary to support our strategic initiatives.

-Purchased transportation expense increased \$1.0 million in the first quarter of 2015 as compared to the prior-year comparable period.
+Purchased transportation decreased \$0.5 million in the second quarter of 2015 as compared to the second quarter of 2014 and increased \$0.6 million in the first half of 2015 as compared to the first half of 2014.
 We primarily utilize purchased transportation services from third-party providers to support our container drayage, truckload brokerage and international freight-forwarding services.
 To a lesser extent, we also utilize purchased transportation to maximize the efficient movement of LTL freight within our service center network.
 We began an initiative to reduce our use of purchased transportation for LTL freight during the second half of 2014.
-As a result, our purchased transportation expenses decreased to 4.3% of revenue in the first quarter of 2015 from 4.7% of revenue in the first quarter of 2014.
+As a result, our purchased transportation expenses decreased to 4.3% of revenue in the second quarter and first half of 2015 from 4.7% of revenue in the second quarter and first half of 2014.

 Our effective tax rate generally exceeds the federal statutory rate of 35% due to the impact of state taxes and, to a lesser extent, certain other non-deductible items.
-Our effective tax rate was 38.6% for the first quarter of 2015 as compared to 40.6% for the same period in 2014.
-Our effective tax rate was higher in the first quarter of 2014 due to higher state taxes and other discrete tax adjustments.
+For the second quarter and first half of 2015, our effective tax rate was 38.6%, as compared to 39.0% and 39.6% for the same periods in 2014, respectively.
+Our effective tax rates for the three and six months ended June 30, 2014 were impacted by higher state taxes and other discrete tax adjustments.